 The Junior membership is £65 per year.
 For 'renewing members this is collected in October.
 There is nothing else to pay after this fee has been paid.
 This fee includes all shooting fees whether you come along once, twice or in the summer three times a week.
 Of course just as with the seniors if you join part way through the year your fees are calculated on a 'pro-rato' basis.
 Your GNAS affiliation fees are also included within your £65.

-As we have now moved to our new outdoor shooting site we have placed a six month 'probationary' period on all new members.
-That means that you will be restricted during your first six months to just using the facility during the usual club sessions.
+As we have now moved to our new outdoor shooting site we have placed a 12 week 'probationary' period on all new members.
+That means that you will be restricted during those first 12 weeks to just using the facility during the usual club sessions.
 These are Tuesday evenings, indoors, and Saturday mornings, outdoors in the winter.
-During the summer months the sessions are all outdoors and will be on a Tuesday and Thursday evenings as well as Saturday mornings.
+From the 1st April the sessions are all outdoors and will be on a Tuesday and Thursday evenings as well as Saturday mornings.
 You would be allowed to shoot outside of those times, but would need to arrange that with another senior member who would also need to be present to allow you access to the club house etc.

-At the end of the six month probation your membership will be reviewed by the committee and, if you have progressed as we would expect, your access will then be changed to 'unlimited'
+At the end of the 12 week probation your membership will be reviewed by the committee and, if you have progressed as we would expect, your access will then be changed to 'unlimited'

 This process is under review by the committee and with agreement can be amended to suit indiviual needs.